 That changed with the pandemic, and “things aren’t just rolling back into where we were,” Dave said.
 “What we’ve seen is insights teams inundated with requests by executives.”

-Uptick in use of market research technology and results
+The uptick in the use of market research technology

-“The realization that customer insights is essential has become more and more apparent,” Rick said on “Reel Talk: The Customer Insights Show.”
+“The realization that customer insights are essential has become more and more apparent,” Rick said on “Reel Talk: The Customer Insights Show.”

 Bianca Pryor, vice president of insights at BET, added that insight teams now are asked to help drive business decisions and results and can’t just function as a librarian that reports back data.